deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Man, they ain’t *that* big!"

 Adam snorted.
 "Like fuck they aren’t.
 You used to pitch for your school team, right?
-We should start calling you Baseball."
+We should start calling you BASEBALL."

 Burgess frowned at him. "*No!"* he asserted.

 "Too fucking late, brother." one of the others asserted.
-"You call him Warhorse, you get called Baseball.
+"You call him WARHORSE, you get called BASEBALL.
 All’s fair in love and war."

-There was general snickering at that one as the newly-christened '*Baseball*’ wilted. "…shit." he declared.
+There was general snickering at that one as the newly-christened '*BASEBALL*’ wilted. "…shit." he declared.

 Adam laughed.
 Being able to share the experience of an embarrassing nickname was taking some of the sting out.
 "Guess we’d better get used